Beverly Marsh: Fictional character biography

 In her adulthood, due to the power of Pennywise and the town of Derry, Beverly forgets about The Losers Club and her childhood.
 She becomes a fashion designer and enters an abusive relationship with her husband, Tom Rogan.
 After she gets a call from Mike asking her to return to Derry, she stands up to Tom and finally leaves the relationship.
 She returns to Derry and reunites with The Losers Club.
 Beverly returns to her old home, now inhabited by an old woman named Mrs. Kersh, who informs her that her father has been deceased for five years.
 She apologises and begins to leave, only to be invited in by Mrs. Kersh for tea.
 However, Mrs. Kersh is revealed to be a form of Pennywise and Beverly escapes.
 She reunites with Ben, and shares a romantic encounter with him, but Ben realises that Beverly is another form of Pennywise.
-The Losers Club return to Neibolt Street to face Pennywise for the final time.
+The Losers Club return to the sewers to face Pennywise for the final time.
 Unfortunately, the confrontation results in Eddie's death, but the Losers are able to overcome and kill Pennywise.
 After the confrontation, Ben is finally able to confess his feelings for Beverly, and they begin a relationship.

 Adaptations

-Beverly is portrayed in the 1990 TV mini-series by Emily Perkins as a child and Annette O'Toole as an adult.
+Beverly is portrayed in the 1990 TV miniseries by Emily Perkins as a child and Annette O'Toole as an adult.
 This interpretation remains fairly faithful to the novel.
 Perkins' portrayal of Beverly was met with a relatively positive reception, but O'Toole's portrayal was met with a more negative one.

 The portrayal of Beverly in the 2017 film and its 2019 sequel by Sophia Lillis as a child and Jessica Chastain as an adult were much more positively received.
 This interpretation shows Beverly as being the moral compass of The Losers Club and playing a key role in defeating Pennywise in both films.

+In the novel Beverly was born in 1947, however in the TV mini-series she was born in 1948 and in film adaptions in 1976.

+Her mother Elfrida is present in the novel, but she is mostly too preoccupied with her job to be much of a parent to Beverly; however, she does have concerns about her husband Alvin abusing her daughter, and even asked Beverly one time if her father has ever "touched" her.

+In the TV mini-series, she is never seen or mentioned.

+A flashback in the 2019 film reveals that her mother has died when Beverly was young; her death is implied to have been suicide due to mental illness, possibly postpartum depression.
+Alvin blames Beverly for her mother's death, and abuses her physically and sexually throughout her childhood.

 During production of the 2017 film, actress Chloë Grace Moretz was a frontrunner for the role of Beverly.
 However as the project remained in development hell, the actress eventually became too old to play the role of a child.
 Eventually, Moretz became attached to a different Stephen King adaptation in the role of Carrie White for the 2013 remake of Carrie.